Why Is Your Job Search Unproductive?

 What makes a job search PRODUCTIVE:

-✅ Deciding what is your target role and rewrite, design, and tailor your resume accordingly.
+✅ Deciding what your target role is and rewriting, designing, and tailoring your resume accordingly.

 ✅ Exploring your network and working on your networking skills.

-✅ Making your CV and LinkedIn profile stand out.
+✅ Making your resume and LinkedIn profile effective and up to date.